What is Industrial Hygiene?

 Total Dust Sampling

 Total Dust Sampling is similar to Respirable Dust Sampling except for the size of the particle being sampled.
-Total Dust Particles are larger and get trapped within the bronchial instead of passing through to the lungs.
+Total Dust Particles are larger and get trapped within the bronchial tubes instead of passing through to the lungs.

 Carbon Monoxide Sampling